DanDobrick/blog/_posts/2022-04-22-postgres-enums:-don't-use-'em.md

 );
 ```

-And we have a few options for ensuring the integrity of the data in that column:

-1. Postgres Enum Type
-2. Creating a new table with descriptive strings and creating FK relationships
-3. Storing string with a `CHECK` constraint
-4. Storing strings(or integers) with application-level validations
+There are a few options for doing this in postgres, but I'm only going to discuss to here, one I recommend (a new table) and one I do not (using `ENUM`s)

 ## Postgres Enum Type
 Postgres gives you a fairly easy to create and use ENUMs: